jckuri/pneumonia_detector/FDA_Submission.md

 287 (pneumonia val) + 2870 (non_pneumonia val) = 3157 (all val)
 ```

-From a total of 1,431 pneumonia cases, 287 pneumonia cases (20% of the pneumonia cases) were randomly sampled (without repetition) and put in the validation dataset.
+From a total of 1,431 pneumonia cases, 287 pneumonia cases (20% of the pneumonia cases) were randomly sampled (without repetition) and put in the validation dataset.<br/>
 From a total of 110,689 non-pneumonia cases, 2870 non-pneumonia cases were randomly sampled (without repetition) and put in the validation dataset.

 The validation dataset has no augmentations, except the normalization: